GfellerLab/MixTCRviz/README.md

 version from above or if you used library(MixTCRviz)).

-Input parameters of MixTCRviz:

 ## Mandatory parameters:

-- input1 csv files or data.frame with the input TCRs.
+- input1: .csv files or data.frame with the input TCRs.
 Columns should ideally include: TRAV, TRAJ, cdr3_TRA, TRBV, TRBJ, cdr3_TRB, model, species
    * The "TRAV", "TRAJ", "TRBV", "TRBJ" should follow the IMGT nomenclature, with or without allele (see below for potential name correction).
    If a column is missing, empty values will be used.